Mac Jones Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- He also has 125 rushing yards on 41 carries, averaging 7.8 yards per game.
+- He's also carried the ball 41 times for 125 yards, averaging 7.8 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Dolphins.